codex-team/editor.js/README.md

 <div id="editorjs"></div>
 ```

 You can create a simple Editor with only default Paragraph Tool by passing a string with element's Id (wrapper for Editor) as a configuration param.
-Or use the default `codex-editor` id for wrapper.
+Or use the default `editorjs` id for wrapper.

 ```javascript
 var editor = new EditorJS(); /** Zero-configuration */